reinarrr/logseq-public-docsify/TLR___Word of the Week___EPS202502.md

 - ## **SCRIPT**
 	- **Reinar:**
 		- It’s time for the Word of the Week, straight from The Living Room.
-This is a short moment reflection  designed to inspire and challenge you on your faith journey.
+This is a short moment of reflection designed to inspire and challenge you on your faith journey.
 	- **MUSIC STINGER**
 	- **Aimee (enthusiastic yet gentle):**
 		- Hello and welcome back to our living room!
 I’m Aimee—